awaisabdulsalam/Search-Movies/README.md

 # Search-Movies
-Movies app whixh will search thousands of movies.
+Movies app which will search thousands of movies.